 Bhutan is a country of breathtaking beauty and it has plentiful of tourism sites that grab the attention of tourists from all over the world.
 Bhutan celebrates happiness and has a wonderful variety of flora and fauna, magnificent mountains, majestic rivers, adventurous wildlife and many more.
 It has so many things to offer to every visitor.

-However, Bhutan has been able to preserve itself because it limits the number of tourists it allows inside the country.
-This is why it is important to book your Bhutan tour package the moment you plan your holidays.
+However, Bhutan has could preserve itself because it limits the number of tourists it allows inside the country.
+Therefore, it is important to book your Bhutan tour package the moment you plan your holidays.
 Check out the beauty of the Himalayan Kingdom if you still are not ready to book your Bhutan tour package.

 Recommended Reading: Meditation, wellness and health retreats within your budget